Lecture Series and Outreach Workshops

 Call for panel proposals

-October 16-18, 2014: Meeting of the Association of Political Theory, sponsored by Department of Political Science, co-sponsored by GLS, other sponsors and details pending
+October 16-18, 2014: Meeting of the Association For Political Theory, multiple sponsors including the Department of Political Science, GLS and Anonymous Fund.

-- Nov 7-8, 2014: Workshop on Right to Water: Mining and Dams as Case Studies (title tbc), Lubar Commons (7200 Law), sponsored by the Land and Water Cluster and the Environment Cluster of the Human Rights Program
+- November 7-8, 2014: Workshop on Land, Water and the Environment: The Politics of Rights, Lubar Commons (7200 Law), sponsored by the Land and Water Cluster and the Environment Cluster of the Human Rights Program